 ISO 9001:2015 Documented Information

-What are the new requirements for Documentation in the ISO 9001:2015 standard?
+What are the requirements for documentation in the ISO 9001:2015 standard?

-Integrated-Standards.com has many tools to help you integrate ISO Standards in their existing format, which will be simplified with Annex SL.
+Integrated-Standards.com has many tools to help you integrate ISO Standards in their existing format, which will be simplified with Annex L.